mdn/browsercompat/docs/draft/change-control.rst

     - **modified** *(server selected)* - UTC timestamp of when this changeset was last modified
-    - **target-resource** *(write-once)* - The name of the primary resource for this changeset, for example "browsers", "browser-versions", etc.
+    - **target-resource** *(write-once)* - The name of the primary resource for this changeset, for example "browsers", "versions", etc.
     - **target-resource-id** *(write-once)* - The ID of the primary resource for this changeset.
 * **links**